 Hah!
 Ok, we get a kick out of this because every skydiving student (even us in the beginning) worries about having their goggles for the jump!
 Fear not!
 It’s easy to lose track of the goggles so we attach them to the back of your harness so they are not lost.
 Lastly, we only put the goggles on just 1-2 minutes before the jump door opens to skydive.
 Putting them on to early only fogs them up and adds a level of stress and discomfort.
-An instructor’s job is to ensure you have what you need for the jump and goggles for you is a part of that check list.
+An instructor’s job is to ensure you have what you need for the jump and goggles for you are a part of that checklist.
 So fear not if they don’t offer them to you until – what seems – like last minute.

 Why Do You Lift Your Feet for Landing?